DBusConnection#

 Synchronously sets up a D-Bus connection for exchanging D-Bus messages with the end represented by

-from a worker thread.
-As a result, the caller should not interact withstream
+streamfrom a worker thread.
+As a result, the caller should not interact withstreamafter this method has been called, except by callingunref()on it.If

 - Parameters: